This is why you may not have any water or low pressure in Sheffield today

 What postcodes in Sheffield have been affected by the lack of water?

-Yorkshire Water has sent a text message to those in both S3 and S5 postcodes saying people may experience no water or low pressure due to a burst.
+Yorkshire Water sent a text message to those in both S3 and S5 postcodes yesterday saying people may experience no water or low pressure due to a burst.

-Urgent repairs were also being carried out yesterday on Osbourne Road in S11, leading to low pressure and no water.
+Urgent repairs were also being carried out on Wednesday on Osbourne Road in S11, leading to low pressure and no water.

+Those in S3 and S4 postcodes have also reported having discoloured water, which Yorkshire Water says it is looking into.

 When will the water in Sheffield be fixed?

-It is not yet known exactly when the issue will be resolved but Yorkshire Water has said it has teams onsite working hard to fix it.
+Yorkshire Water says the issues in S3 and some other areas of Sheffield should now be fixed, although it has not yet issued an update on areas like S5, S6 and S64.

-It says it is aiming to restore supplies as soon as possible and will let residents and businesses know when the issue is resolved.
+Yesterday it said it was aiming to restore supplies as soon as possible and would let residents and businesses know when the issue was resolved.

 How can I check the water pressure in my area?